MohamedGalal-2/Posix-Complaint-Shell/README.md

 You can then enter commands as you would in a standard shell.
 Type `exit` to quit the shell.

 ### Features
+This shell brings POSIX-compliant features to Windows, including:
 - Command execution: Executes built-in and external commands.
 - Redirection: Supports input and output redirection.
 - Piping: Allows command piping.
 - Environment variables: Handles environment variables.
 - Background execution: Supports running processes in the background.
-- Home directory shortcut: Supports using ~ as the home directory.
+- Home directory shortcut: Supports using `~` as the home directory.

 ### Examples
-Here are some example commands you can try in the shell:
+Explore some commands that were traditionally associated with POSIX systems but may not be supported natively in Windows:

 ```sh
 # Running a simple command